behrica/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-The distribution of the total number of steps per day can be seen in the following histogram.
+The distribution of the mean total number of steps per day can be seen in the following histogram.

 ```r